emorynlp/SIGDIAL-2026/_pages/sponsors.md

     title: Amazon
 ---

-ACL 2023 is extremely grateful to all sponsors.
-We simply couldn’t run the conference without the help of these generous organizations.
-We thank them sincerely for their ongoing support of the NLP/CL community.
+SIGDIAL 2026 is extremely grateful to all sponsors.
+We simply couldn't run the conference without the help of these generous organizations.
+We thank them sincerely for their ongoing support of the discourse and dialogue community.

-If your organization would like to sponsor ACL or other conferences in the ACL family, please refer to our [**Invitation to Sponsors**](/downloads/Sponsorship_Brochure-ACL2023-20230505.pdf) for information about sponsorship rates and benefits.
+If your organization would like to sponsor SIGDIAL or other conferences in the ACL family, please refer to our [**Invitation to Sponsors**](/downloads/Sponsorship_Brochure-SIGDIAL2026-20230505.pdf) for information about sponsorship rates and benefits.

 <style>